Sana ay Ikaw na Nga (2012 TV series): Origin

-Production and development
+Development

 On August 3, 2012, the network announced that they had decided to remake Sana ay Ikaw na Nga.
 The same date, the production team introduced the actors that would portray the two main characters, Mikael Daez and Andrea Torres.

 While there are many similarities to the original version, many changes were made.
 Headwriter, RJ Nuevas, whose concept gave birth to the original series, further stated that compare to the original series, the new version's storyline is more matured and daring.
 "We had to make the story more contemporary.
 This is a great challenge for all of us.
 After a decade, one of the most-loved teledramas in Philippine television will be given a different touch that is appropriate for today's times.
 We’re speeding it up a little bit [because the series is good only for one season] and putting some more interesting twists and turns", he added.